GHswitt/esphome-basen/README.md

 - error_bitmask: Error bitmask created from status bitmask, see error_bitmask definition below.
 - charging_enabled: True when the charge MosFET is enabled.
 - discharging_enabled: True when the discharge MosFET is enabled.
+- heating_status: True when the heating (pad) MosFET is enabled.

 - voltage: Battery voltage (V)
 - current: Battery current (A)